Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-7-private-registry-with-harbor/index.md

 28 different container images, and we haven't even finished laying the ground work yet!
 Being able to cache at least some of these images locally will help save both ourselves and their courteous hosts a decent amount of bandwidth, and make our setup a little more resilient, and with [Harbor](https://goharbor.io/) we even get a few nice bonuses like vulnerability scanning for free, which later on can help alert us when it's time to upgrade.

 # Installing Harbor
-Harbor has an official deployment helm chart located [here](https://github.com/goharbor/harbor-helm), but after a few test runs, it turns out that the official helm chart is not all that great.
+Harbor has an official deployment helm chart located [here](https://github.com/goharbor/harbor-helm), but after a few test runs it turns out that the official helm chart is not all that great.
 It does not drop root-level capabilities, nor pledge to run as non-root, which means it will run afoul of our pod security admissions which by default refuses to run such pods, unless the namespace in which they run has been explicitly granted those permissions.

 Looking around a bit, [Bitnami](https://bitnami.com/stack/harbor-registry) seems to have a much more modern packaged helm chart for Harbor deployment than Harbor themselves, so let's use that instead.